jszavits/NEAR/README.md

 > \<*genename*\> \<*average ribosome density*\>
 > ...

-where \<*genename*\> is a name for the gene (maximum 10 characters) and \<*average ribosome density*\> is equal to the number of ribosomes per transcript length, where the transcript length is equal to the number of codons including STOP but exclusing START.
+where \<*genename*\> is a name for the gene (maximum 10 characters) and \<*average ribosome density*\> is equal to the number of ribosomes per transcript length, where the transcript length is equal to the number of codons including STOP but excluding START.

 ### *ribo-seq* directory